shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:
+[ ] Add Exit button to Play Your Maze Screen
+[ ] Keep track of path on mini-map - perhaps trails
 [ ] Add brightness/contrast settings to WebCam capture screen
-[ ] Add rotate clockwise 90 degrees to image
-[ ] Add crop and/or additional borders to maze - eliminate the 'sneak around' [ ] Edit Screen lets you choose a soundtrack for your maze [ ] cool lighting (shader graph) effect like in 10 minute maze at https://www.youtube.com/watch?v=aP9eKrnyxe4 [ ] more sound effects: hitting a wall, jumping
+[ ] Add crop and/or additional borders to maze - eliminate the 'sneak around' [ ] Can this run as a Web App

+[ ] cool lighting (shader graph) effect like in 10 minute maze at https://www.youtube.com/watch?v=aP9eKrnyxe4 [ ] more sound effects: hitting a wall, jumping
 [ ] Do something with 'score'  add pick-up treasures
 [ ] Add holes
-[ ] Add enemy that will slow you down or take you out [ ] Can I get rid of UnityEditor functions, so this runs outside the editor [ ] Can a maze be added by giving it a URL to an online image [ ] Options for Wall Type: See through or not, High or Low (3D only) [ ] Can this run as a Web App
+[ ] Add enemy that will slow you down or take you out [ ] Add rotate clockwise 90 degrees to image
+[ ] Edit Screen lets you choose a soundtrack for your maze [ ] Can a maze be added by giving it a URL to an online image [ ] Options for Wall Type: See through or not, High or Low (3D only)

 -- COMPLETE --
-[X] Player is not starting at the starting block, instear it is at 0,0,0 of the maze [X] 3D player controller is loosing its orientation - strange 'main camera' setting where to blame [X] Add toggle for InvertforBlack lines to edit screen.
+[X] Can I get rid of UnityEditor functions, so this runs outside the editor [X] Player is not starting at the starting block, instear it is at 0,0,0 of the maze [X] 3D player controller is loosing its orientation - strange 'main camera' setting where to blame [X] Add toggle for InvertforBlack lines to edit screen.